aclueless/spair/docs/01-introduction.md

 Spair is possibly the weirdest framework in Rust frontend ecosystem.
 Spair is neither vDOM, nor reactive.
 But Spair provides features similar to **both** pure-vDOM (without using hooks) and reactive frameworks.
 The two modes are called *incremental-render* (pure-Spair, or simply Spair for short if not causing confusion) and *queue-render* (Spair-qr).
 Both modes can be used in the same component.

 There are more weirdnesses wait for you if you dive into Spair.
-But I think it's worth it because Spair is able to reach high performance without having to deal with things like hooks, or signals.
+But I think it's worth it because pure-Spair is able to reach high performance without having to deal with things like hooks, or signals.
 If pure-Spair performance is not enough, Spair-qr can help a bit more in performance.

 In performance, pure-Spair is significant faster than Yew, React and comparable to [Dominator] and [Sycamore].
 Spair-qr is comparable to Leptos and Solid-store.
 In size, Spair produces smaller `.wasm` file than all of Rust frameworks mentioned above (Yew, Dominator, Sycamore and Leptos).